backtrace-labs/backtrace-forensics/plugins/backtrace-forensics-statistics/docs/crash-free.md

 To calculate `bucket.end`, use the following formula:

 ```
-bucket.end = timeframe.end - (timeframe.end % bucket.spacing) + bucket.spacing
+bucket.end = timeframe.end - (timeframe.end % bucket.spacing)
+if (bucket.end < timeframe.end) {
+    // add a single spacing if bucket does not cover the end
+    bucket.end += bucket.spacing
+}
 ```

-This formula essentially rounds up the `timeframe.end` date to `bucket.spacing` and adds a single `bucket.spacing` to the end, marking the end of the bucket.
+This formula essentially rounds up the `timeframe.end` date to `bucket.spacing` and adds a single `bucket.spacing`, if necessary, to the end, marking the end of the bucket.

 Calculating `bucket.start` is then straightforward: